Murray Stein, MD, MPH cited in study detecting six genetic variants linked to anxiety in 200,000 US veterans.

 Photo courtesy of thisweek@ucsandiego

-have recently published results of a research assessment, "Public Response to a "roposed Field Trial of Genetically Engineered Mosquitoes in the United States" in the
+Kimberly Brouwer, PhD have published results of a research assessment, "Public Response to a Proposed Field Trial of Genetically Engineered Mosquitoes in the United States" in the

-Postdoctoral fellow Dr. Aladdin Shadyab, with guidance from his mentor, Dr. Andrea LaCroix (Professor and Chief of Epidemiology and a Senior Investigator at the Womens Health Initiative Clinical Coordinating Center), just published the results of a large prospective study of reproductive factors in relation to survival to age 90.
-The study, published online in Menopause, was the first to evaluate the association of reproductive factors with survival to a specific advanced age.
+Postdoctoral fellow, Aladdin Shadyab, PhD, MPH, with guidance from his mentor, Andrea LaCroix, PhD, MPH (Professor and Chief of Epidemiology and a Senior Investigator at the Women's Health Initiative Clinical Coordinating Center) published the results of a large prospective study of reproductive factors in relation to survival to age 90.
+View article here.

 Harvard's Joslin Diabetes Center.